 We need to verify your identity before you can send Japanese Yen (JPY) for the first time.
 This helps us keep your money safe and comply with regulations.

 Once you’re verified to send money from Japan, you can’t pay for transfers from other currencies using bank transfer or debit/credit card.
-Instead, you can send from your currency accounts.
+Instead, you can send from your balances.
 You can send up to 1 million JPY or equivalent per transfer.

 If you don't live in Japan, but want to send from JPY, you'll need to submit an ID and proof of address.